 Wherein Valentina plays her cards right.

-Valentina received a manifold of invitations for parties over the holiday period; from tea parties to diners dansant to gala balls.
-The letterbox out on the wrought iron fence filled up faster than she could keep it empty.
+Valentina received a manifold of invitations for parties over the holiday period, from tea parties to diners dansant to gala balls.
+The letterbox out on the wrought iron fence filled up faster than she could keep emptying it.

 Among them had been an ordinance issued by Venlica.
 Valentina was obligated to attend several parties.
 And she would.
 The fight there would be, if she didn’t, was not worth the effort of resisting.
 Who knew, she might have fun.
-She used to, especially since her sister had been introduced too.
-At home they were like fire and water, like Sunfather and Nightsoul, polar opposites.
-At parties they were the proverbial partners in crime.
+She used to, especially since her sister had been introduced into society too.
+At home they were like fire and water, like Sunfather and Nightsoul, polar opposites; at parties, they were the proverbial partners in crime.

-That was how she knew she would love to attend these kinds of parties with her chosen family.
-Her sisters in real life: Rose and Bosra.
+That was how she knew she’d love to attend these kinds of parties with her chosen family, her sisters in real life: Rose and Bosra.

 This also meant both women would need appropriate attire to attend the functions on her list.
-However, breaching that subject to them needed to be done with utmost care.
+However, that subject needed to be broached to them with utmost care.
 Neither were eager to accept charity.
-And new clothes, the kind they would need, the volume, and cost attached was beyond the scope of a gift between friends.
+And new clothes, the kind they would need, the volume, not to mention the cost attached were beyond the scope of a gift between friends.

 Friends bought each other cookies, or a house plant, or that nice painting in the window of the thrift shop you had been eying for a while.
 They didn’t gift a fortune in silks, satins, and diamonds.